Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Duet3D magnetic motor shaft encoders

-The Duet3D magnetic shaft encoder is a small board that mounts on the back of the stepper motor.
+The Duet3D magnetic motor encoder is a small board that mounts on the back of the stepper motor.
 It is supplied with a diametrically-magnetised disc magnet, which must be glued to the centre of the end of the shaft at the back of the motor.
 A jig should be used to centre the magnet accurately while the glue sets.

 ### Linear composite encoder